Romerike-Jujutsu-Klubb/rjjk_web/README.md

 ## Huskeliste

-* Sjekke at tidsstempel for testdekningsrapport er riktig
 * Mer luft under "Neste trening" på vensgre side
 * Skrive om alle ".all" til ".to_a"
 * Bruk poltergeist